I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 It’s a very simple thing, but it can make people think twice about clicking that “X.”

-Let’s look at some exit intent popups in action.
-I’ll show you how to create each one with Hello Bar so you can create your own desired marketing asset.
+Let’s look at some exit intent popup examples in action.
+We’ll show you how to create each one with Hello Bar so you can create your own desired marketing asset.

 Another great use of exit popups is to remind consumers they have items in their shopping carts.
 You can reduce cart abandonment rates with this reminder because, in many cases, they’ll go back to complete the checkout process.